Dhruv-pahuja/Tic-Tac-Toe-tsx/CONTRIBUTE.md

 ### Create a pull request on GitHub from your branch to the original repository's main branch

-After this, we will review your changes and merge them if they solve issue or add meaningfull feature with any other conflicts
+After this, we will review your changes and merge them if they solve issue or add meaningfull feature without any other conflicts